hannorein/rebound/README.rst

  Integrator name   | Description
  ----------------- | -----------
  IAS15             | IAS15 stands for Integrator with Adaptive Step-size control, 15th order.
-It is a vey high order, non-symplectic integrator which can handle arbitrary (velocity dependent) forces and is in most cases accurate down to machine precission.
+It is a vey high order, non-symplectic integrator which can handle arbitrary (velocity dependent) forces and is in most cases accurate down to machine precision.
 IAS15 can integrate variational equations.
 Rein & Spiegel 2015, Everhart 1985
  WHFAST            | WHFast is the integrator described in Rein & Tamayo 2015, it's a second order symplectic Wisdom Holman integrator with 11th order symplectic correctors.
 It is extremely fast and accurate, uses Gauss f and g functions to solve the Kepler motion and can integrate variational equations.
  EULER             | Euler scheme, first order LEAPFROG          | Leap frog, second order, symplectic